MicrosoftDocs/azure-devops-docs/release-notes/2020/sprint-172-update.md

 ms.author: simerzou
 ms.technology: devops-release-notes
 ms.date: 07/09/2020
-description: With this sprint 172, we are annoucing the general release of state transition restriction rules to all customers.
+description: With Sprint 172 Update, we are announcing the general release of state transition restriction rules to all customers.
 ---

-# State transition restriction rules - GA
+# Restrict work item state transitions

-After several sprints in preview, we are now announcing the general release of **state transition restriction rules** to all customers as part of the sprint 172 update.
+After several sprints in preview, we are now announcing the general release of **state transition restriction rules** to all customers as part of the Sprint 172 Update.

 Check out the [Features](#features) list below for more information.